LiviaBorges/LiviaBP/README.md

 ###

-<h2 align="left">I am currently on a career transition to Quality Analysis but without leaving my past as an Earth Scientist.</h2>
+<h2 align="left">I am currently on a career transition to QA - Quality Analysis but without leaving my past as an Earth Scientist and all the coding knowledge I obtained throughout my studying years.</h2>

 ###